Radek Faksa

-Radek Faksa (born 9 January 1994) is a Czech professional ice hockey centre for the Dallas Stars of the National Hockey League (NHL).
-In his rookie season in the Ontario Hockey League (OHL), he was the League's leading rookie scorer when he was playing for the Kitchener Rangers.
-Faksa was drafted 13th overall by the Stars in the 2012 NHL Entry Draft.
+Radek Faksa (born 9 January 1994) is a Czech professional ice hockey player who is a centre for the Dallas Stars of the National Hockey League (NHL).
+In his rookie season in the Ontario Hockey League (OHL), he was the league's leading rookie scorer when he was playing for the Kitchener Rangers.
+Faksa was drafted 13th overall by the Stars in the 2012 NHL entry draft.

 Early life

 Faksa was born on 9 January 1994, in Vítkov, Czech Republic, to parents Alena and Jiri Faksa.
 His mother was a figure skater while his uncle was a professional hockey player in the Czech Republic.
 Faksa began his ice hockey career in his hometown Opava alongside his older brother Martin.
 As his mother was a single parent, she struggled to fund his ice hockey career.
 At the age of 11, Faksa received an offer from HC Oceláři Třinec to play in Třinec's system.
 He accepted and moved alone to Třinec, where he lived by himself in a hotel room paid for by his team.
 Faksa struggled in his first season with the team and returned home but was encouraged by his mother and HC Oceláři Třinec's general manager to continue playing.